 When you graduate from college, you’re not alone leaving school with student loan debt.
-In fact, graduates leave with over $37,000 in loans, on average.
+In fact, a 2020 study by Mark Kantrowitz estimates that undergraduates who graduated from college owe about $29,900 in student loans, on average.
 That number might be a result of taking out several student loans.
 Juggling all of those loans with different lenders, monthly payments, and bill due dates can be stressful.

 If you’re looking to streamline your loans, loan consolidation and student loan refinancing are two options to consider.
 While the terms are often used interchangeably, they’re actually very different processes, each with their own unique benefits and drawbacks.